maevecrossan/nomad-narratives/README.md

 If they chose to edit a post, it will redirect them to the post creation page where they form will be prepopulated with their post content.
 If they chose to delete their post, a modal will appear so the user can confirm they want to delete it in case the click was a mistake.

+To the left of the three dots is the date at which the post was created (created_at).
+If a user edits it, it will update to that date (updated_at).

 All users will be able to see comments made by other users too.

 ### Sign Out